microsoft/AzureTRE/docs/tre-developers/resource-processor.md

 | Storage | The Porter bundles stores state between executions in an Azure Storage Account. |
 | AzureKeyVault | The Porter bundles might need to create an Azure Key Vault inside of the Workspace.
 To verify the creation, before a private link connection is created, Terraform needs to reach Key Vault over public network |

-To be able to install Docker, Porter and related packages ([script](/templates/core/terraform/resource_processor/vmss_porter/cloud-config.yaml)) on the Resource Processor, the VM must have access to download from the following URLs:
+To install Docker, Porter and related packages ([script](/templates/core/terraform/resource_processor/vmss_porter/cloud-config.yaml)) on the Resource Processor, the VM must have access to download from the following URLs:

 * packages.microsoft.com
 * keyserver.ubuntu.com